Cisco-Talos/clamav-documentation/src/manual/Installing-from-source/Steps/Steps-Debian-Ubuntu.md

 ### Users and on user privileges

-If you are running `freshclam` and `clamd` as root or with `sudo`, and you did not explicitely configure with `--disable-clamav`, you will want to ensure that the `DatabaseOwner` user specified in `freshclam.conf` owns the database directory so it can download signature udpates.
+If you are running `freshclam` and `clamd` as root or with `sudo`, and you did not explicitly configure with `--disable-clamav`, you will want to ensure that the `DatabaseOwner` user specified in `freshclam.conf` owns the database directory so it can download signature updates.

 The user that `clamd`, `clamdscan`, and `clamscan` run as may be the same user, but if it isn't -- it merely needs _read_ access to the database directory.